Mike's Notes

 - Can contain other deployments to create global settings for an account (Enterprise or DevOps).

-Revised Hierarchy
+Revised Configuration Hierarchy

 - Pipi Nest > Codebase > Pipi Instance.